evanhockings/QuantumACES.jl/README.md

 pkg> conda pip_add stim
 ```

-Note that the entire module can be brought into scope with `import AveragedCircuitEigenvalueSampling as ACES`.
+Note that the entire module can be brought into scope with `import ACES as ACES`.